Suppenbiatch/csgo_auto_accept/README.md

 	- Debug Path currently stores a mirrored console.log

 - The Warmup section:
-	-Tessract can be found https://github.com/UB-Mannheim/tesseract/wiki
+	- Tessract can be found https://github.com/UB-Mannheim/tesseract/wiki
-	-Direct download link here: https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe
+	- Direct download link here: https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe
-	-Tesseract Path is the full path to the executable without '"' -Test Interval is the interval in seconds that the script tries to read the text on the screenshot -Push Interval is the time in seconds that needs to be left for the Script to push a message -No Text Limit is the number of retries the Script has before it dosent will no longer retry
+	- Tesseract Path is the full path to the executable without '"'
+	- Test Interval is the interval in seconds that the script tries to read the text on the screenshot
+	- Push Interval is the time in seconds that needs to be left for the Script to push a message
+	- No Text Limit is the number of retries the Script has before it dosent will no longer retry

-	-Warmup Detection will only be activated if Pushing is not 0.
+	- Warmup Detection will only be activated if Pushing is not 0.
-	-Pushing 1: Pushing when accpet has been pressed and when Warmup is over -Pushing 2: Pushing all gamerelated messages, and at every Push Interval -Pushing 3: Pushing all gamerelated messages, as well as csgostats.gg completed matches
+		- Pushing 1: Pushing when accpet has been pressed and when Warmup is over
+		- Pushing 2: Pushing all gamerelated messages, and at every Push Interval
+		- Pushing 3: Pushing all gamerelated messages, as well as csgostats.gg completed matches